calum-chamberlain/calum-chamberlain.github.io/index.md

 ## About

-I a Postdoctoral Fellow at Victoria University of Wellington, researching active seismicity beneath New Zealand's central Southern Alps.
+I am a Postdoctoral Reserach Fellow at Victoria University of Wellington, researching active seismicity beneath New Zealand's central Southern Alps.
 For more information on my research check out the [research](/research/) page.